BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Amniocentesis is another elective test—it usually happens between weeks 15 and 20.
 This invasive test can diagnose neural tube defects, chromosomal abnormalities and other genetic disorders.
 It’s considered safe overall but does pose some risks, so talk it over with your doctor to decide whether or not you’ll have the procedure.
 You may choose an amnio if you have an abnormal triple or quad test or if baby has a higher risk of genetic abnormalities.

 For the amnio, the doctor will use the ultrasound to see inside your 15-week pregnant belly and will guide a needle into the amniotic sac to gather a sample of fluid to be tested.
-All these tests can be stressful; in between, find some time to pamper yourself.
+All these tests can be stressful; in between, find some time to rest and pamper yourself.
 You deserve it!

 Can you find out baby’s sex at 15 weeks pregnant?